carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term3/projects/p1-path-planning/WRITE_UP.md

 Collision avoidance is also ensured during the test lap, as shown in the picture above.

-Please refer to XXXX for more details.
+Please refer to the [Model Documentation](Model Documentation.md), section "Collision Avoidance".

 5. The car stays in its lane, except or the time between changing lanes.